 My name is Sydney and I use she/her pronouns.
 I am a middle aged, white bodied, cisgender woman whose career has centered around reclaiming sensory awareness and a love of the body.
-I come from a family whose path has been shaped by many generations of white privilege in the American South, as well as mental illness and suicide.
+I come from a family whose path has been shaped by many generations of white privilege in the American South, as well as mental illness and traumatic losses through suicide.

 I got my undergraduate degree in Women’s Studies at Appalachian State, a very white environment, where I was fortunate to be assigned readings from radical black womanist writers.
 Reading Audre Lordes’ words, “As women, we have come to distrust that power which rises from our deepest and non-rational knowledge,” set me on a path to explore what it could mean to live from my deepest knowings, rather than my conditioning.

 I enjoy outdoor adventures with my husband and son, as well as meditating in nature and watching birds.
 I live in a rural community where I am nested in an extended family on land that has been in my husband’s family for many generations.
 This land rightfully belongs to the Cheraw people.

 In my career as a bodyworker and yoga teacher in Winston-Salem I work with the grief people feel about our culture’s loss of belonging to body, nature and community.
 18 Springs arose out of a desire to create a center for healers whose work was about mending these relationships.